Puccinia melanocephala

+Puccinia melanocephala is a fungus and plant pathogen, it is the causal agent of sugarcane rust.

+It was originally found on the leaves of a species of Arundinaria (cane) in Assam, India.

-Puccinia melanocephala is a plant pathogen, it is the causal agent of sugarcane rust.
-This pathogen affects multiple species of sugarcane, including Saccharum spontaneum or wild sugarcane, Saccharum robustum, and the most commonly cultivated species Saccharum officinarum.
+This pathogen was found to also affect multiple species of sugarcane, including Saccharum spontaneum or wild sugarcane, Saccharum robustum, and the most commonly cultivated species Saccharum officinarum.
 Puccinia melanocephala can also infect other member of the family Poaceae, including some species of bamboo such as Bambusa vulgaris.
 The first symptoms of sugarcane rust are elongate, yellow-colored leaf spots, roughly 1mm to 4mm in length.
 The leaf spots gradually become bigger and turn a reddish-brown color.
 The uredia develop underneath the epidermis where the leaf spots are present.
 When the uredia become big enough, they break through the epidermis to form the characteristic rust pustules from which uredospores are borne.
 These pustules can coalesce, resulting in large areas of dead tissue.

 Disease cycle

 Sugarcane rust is an autoecious rust, meaning it completes its entire life cycle on the same species of host plant.
 As mentioned above, uredospores are produced from the pustules that break through the epidermis on the underside of the leaves.
 Uredospores are the only infectious spores of Puccinia melanocephala.
 The uredospores disperse from the pustules via wind or rain onto the leaves of a new host sugarcane plant.
 The uredospores then germinate on the sugarcane leaves, develop appresoria, and infect the new host plant via penetration of the plant's stomata.
 This cycle can be repeated throughout the year because sugarcane is grown almost exclusively in areas where the climate is conducive to growth of Puccinia melanocephala throughout the year.
 Puccinia melanocephala infection is non-systemic.